 Governance aspects

 Georgia is an independent democratic republic.
 Two regions, namely Abkhazia and Samachablo are conflict-affected and occupied by Russian armed forces.
 No particular limitations in terms of legislation or use of State-Owned Enterprises (SOEs) are envisaged.
 The government of Georgia has initiated an effective multi-sectoral response to COVID-19.
 In January 2020, the government adopted Decree #164 on “Approval of Measures to Prevent the Possible Spread of the New Coronavirus in Georgia and Approval of an Emergency Response Plan for Cases Caused by COVID-19” (amended on April 1, 2020, with the GoG Decree #625) and established a national multi-sectoral committee.
 Under the Operational Response Plan, approved by the government of Georgia, each line ministry and government entity has clearly defined roles and responsibilities at every stage of COVID-19 response.
 From January 31, 2020, Georgia adopted the case definition of the COVID-19 and intensified epidemiological surveillance throughout the country.
-On March 2, 2020, the Government Reserve Fund allocated 1 million GEL ($358,358) to the MOLHSA to respond to the challenge of the new coronavirus in Georgia.
+On March 2, 2020, the Government Reserve Fund allocated 1 million GEL ($358,358) to the MoIDPLHSA to respond to the challenge of the new coronavirus in Georgia.
 The government has also scaled up its communication efforts by establishing a unified hotline and an informational platform StopCov.ge - a web site available in five languages with all necessary governmental links and related information.

 To ensure the preparedness of the health system to address the pandemic, the government has identified a list of designated public and private facilities to provide treatment to COVID-19 patients.
 In addition, seven public laboratories have been designated for testing.
 Given that more than 85 percent of health facilities in Georgia are privately owned, the government has decided to leverage the capacity of the private facilities, while at the same time strengthening the public facilities to fill the critical gaps.
 All diagnostic, laboratory, and treatment costs of the COVID-19 patients are covered by the government of Georgia.
 In addition, following the approach adopted in other countries, such as Germany, the government has introduced a temporary transfer to public and private hospitals in the form of a global budget to ensure standby readiness and compensate facilities for losses in revenue due to COVID-19.